-In the browser based DRP online system, students receive unique logins to access their secure test, or can use single sign-on (SSO).
+In the DRP online system, students receive unique logins to access their secure test.
 The online format allows students to flag test items and go back to those items later.
 Before they log off, students will receive a list of flagged items as well as any items that they did not answer.
 These prompts help students demonstrate their reading skills to the fullest.
 The test interface also contains accommodation features including sizing tools, highlighters, and text underlining tools.
+Degree to which the growth model must differentiate across New York State's four levels of teacher effectiveness (only applicable to supplemental assessments): N/A